learn-co-curriculum/phase-0-html-album-cover-lab/README.md

 `SOURCE.md` makes it into `index.html` surrounded by the appropriate HTML tags.

-The files you need are provided in the 'images' folder, but you'll have to write the correct _relative paths_ in order for them to display correctly.
+The files you need are provided in the 'images' folder, but you'll have to write the correct URL paths (like `http://..../image-name`) in order for them to display correctly.

 You may not have encountered the `span` tag before, so if you are curious, take a moment to [read up on some reference material] to better understand its use.